danmayer/coverband/README.md

 #### Configure rack middleware

 For the best coverage you want this loaded as early as possible.
-I have been putting it directly in my `config.ru` but you could use an initializer you may just end up missing some boot up coverage.
+I have been putting it directly in my `config.ru` but you could use an initializer, though you may end up missing some boot up coverage.

 	require File.dirname(__FILE__) + '/config/environment'